anhaidgroup/py_labeler/docs/user_manual/installation.rst

 The above command will install py_labeler and all of its dependencies.

-Note about working with conda environments
+Note about working with conda/virtual environments
 ------------------------------------------
+Due to dependencies, py_labeler works only with virtual environments created with virtualenv or a pure python 3.5+ environment.

-We recommened working with a virtual environment created using the
+We recommend working with a virtual environment created using the

     virtualenv